bogeeee/restfuncs/readme.md

   // ... <-- More API methods
   // ... <-- Methods that serve html / images / binary.
 See TODO:baseurl/#html--images--binary-as-a-result
   // ... <-- Override `doCall` method to intercept each call (i.e. check for auth (see example project), handle errors, filter args, filter result).
-  // ... <-- Override other methods from the Service base class for advanced tweaking (use intellisense and read the method description)
+  // ... <-- Override other methods from the ServerSession base class for advanced tweaking (use intellisense and read the method description)
 }
 ````
 **server.ts**